ACINQ/eclair/source/index.html.md

 }
 ```

-Sends out an HTLC that is redeemable with the preimage of the supplied `paymentHash`,  if there is a remote failure the payment is retried with a different
+Sends money to a node.
+In case of failure the payment will be retried up to `maxAttempts` times,
-route up to `maxAttempts` times, default number of attempts is read from the configuration.
+default number of attempts is read from the configuration.

 ### HTTP Request